 Table saw is a woodworking machine with versatile uses.
 It’s necessary to know the accurate techniques to obtain the maximum benefits.
 The sharp-edged blades allow you to make precise cuts and speed up the process.
 Table saw provides smoother cuts than handheld saw.

-This versatile machine proves to be useless if you aren’t aware of its uses.
+This versatile machine proves to be useless if you aren’t aware of its uses (have a look at table saw uses).
 One table saw serves multiple cuts that might be needed for various projects.
 Our article will guide you towards various uses and cuts that can be achieved by the table saw and will sharpen your skills and save time.

 - Tabletop: is a flat sheet usually made up of Aluminium or steel that rests on the base.